Activities Using Weather and Climate Data

 (b) Describe the differences in the weather.

 (b) Now visit the world data pages and fill in the values for Adelaide in Australia (Mediterranean), Rothera in the British Antarctic Territory (Polar) and Singapore (Tropical).

 (c) Suggest reasons that explain these differences in temperature and general weather conditions.

 |Nearest UK location|

-(a) Consult the rolling archive of data for the weather stations in Bournemouth, Aberdeen and Jersey to gain an idea of weather conditions over the past 48 hours.
-The data for 0600, 1200, 1800 and 2400 will help you.
+(a) Consult the forecasts for Bournemouth, Aberdeen and Llangollen and click on ‘last 24 hours (below the forecast) to gain an idea of weather conditions over the past 24 hours.
 Write a paragraph describing the conditions at each of the stations.

-(b) Now use the forecast charts for the UK to see what the weather might be like for the next couple of days at each station.
+(b) Now use the forecasts for the UK to see what the weather might be like for the next couple of days at each station.
 Write another paragraph describing the future weather conditions at each of the stations.

 4. Climate zones

 (a) Consult the world data pages and fill in the temperature information in a table for each of the weather stations in the polar, temperate and tropical climatic zones.